+This initiative focused on reducing youth access to alcohol across the entire County of Greenville.
 Greenville is located approximately halfway between Atlanta, Georgia and Charlotte, North Carolina along Interstate 85.
 Greenville, South Carolina is the largest city in the northern region of SC known as the "Upstate."
 This region includes the cities of Greenville, Spartanburg, and Anderson, which in 2010 had an estimated population of 1,108.419 making the region the largest Metropolitan Statistical Area (MSA) in the state of South Carolina.
 The 2010 U.S. Census reported that the population of Greenville County is 451,225 with 21.4% of the population in high school.
-According to the 2010 U.S. Census, 18.1% of the population is black and 8.1% of the population is Hispanic with 7.4% of the population, Spanish speaking.